nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
-I'm currently an Apprentice Developer at Envato in Melbourne Australia.
+I'm a Software Engineer at Envato in Melbourne Australia.
 I started learning how to code in early 2019 and then decided to attend General Assembly's Software Engineering Immersive at the end of 2019.

 ## Current Project